wtPLSQL/wtPLSQL/README.md

 ### Participation

+The main website is at [DDieterich.GitHub.io](https://ddieterich.github.io/wtPLSQL/).

-See the "Ready" column in [Projects](https://github.com/DDieterich/wtPLSQL/projects) for issues that are ready to work.
+See the "Ready" column in [Projects](https://github.com/DDieterich/wtPLSQL/projects) for cards/issues that are ready to work.

 ---